Doing Things Media

-Doing Things Media (DTM) is a company that focuses on pop culture and humor.
+Doing Things Media (DTM) is an American digital media company that focuses on pop culture and humor.
 Its brands include Middle Class Fancy, Animals Doing Things, Shitheadsteve, Recess Therapy, Bob Does Sports, and Overheard.

-It was founded in 2017 and was headquartered in Atlanta before opting for permanent remote work.
-As of 2022, the company has 25 social media meme accounts with over 65 million followers across Instagram and other platforms.
+It was co-founded in 2017 by Reid Hailey and Derek Lucas and was headquartered in Atlanta before opting for permanent remote work.
+DTM's clients include Netflix, Amazon, Anheuser-Busch, and T-Mobile.
+As of 2023, the company has 35+ social media meme accounts with over 75 million followers across Instagram, Facebook, TikTok, YouTube, and Snapchat.

 History

 Doing Things Media was founded by Reid Hailey and Derek Lucas in 2017 after both had developed large followings for posting internet memes on Instagram.
-Reid Hailey created an Instagram meme account named @Shitheadsteve in 2014, while taking college classes at the University of Alabama.
-The account obtained one million followers in less than a year, and Hailey created other accounts such as @Trashcanpaul and @Gamersdoingthings.
-Hailey met his future co-founder Derek Lucas after Lucas created the meme account @ChampagneEmojis is 2015.
+Reid Hailey created an Instagram meme account named @Shitheadsteve in 2014, while taking college classes.
+The account obtained one million followers in less than a year, and Hailey created other accounts such as @Trashcanpaul and @HouseofGaming.
+Hailey met his future co-founder Derek Lucas after Lucas created the meme account @DrunkPeopleDoingThings in 2015.
 Both Reid Hailey and Derek Lucas dropped out of college.
 Lucas starting a medical-marijuana delivery service before co-founding Doing Things Media.

 Hailey and Lucas were part of a group message that called itself the Meme Illuminati.
 The chat included meme accounts and celebrities including Chris D'Elia, John Mayer, and B.J.
 Novak.

-In 2022, Doing Things secured a $21.5 million Series A funding round.
+In February 2022, Doing Things secured a $21.5 million Series A funding round.
+In August, DTM partnered with Paramount+ to host the season three premiere of Star Trek: Lower Decks.

+Doing Things Media was named Most Innovative Publisher at the 2022 Digiday Awards.